 Report on these data elements as part of your UDS submission.
-Topics include medication-assisted treatment (MAT), telehealth, and outreach and enrollment assistance.
-Respond to each question based on your health center status as of December 31.
+Topics include medications for opioid use disorder (MOUD), telehealth, and outreach and enrollment assistance.
+Respond to each question based on your health center status as of December 31, 2023.

-- 1. Medication-Assisted Treatment (MAT) for Opioid Use Disorder - a.
-How many physicians, certified nurse practitioners, physician assistants, and certified nurse midwives,2 on-site or with whom the health center has contracts, have a Drug Addiction Treatment Act of 2000 (DATA) waiver to treat opioid use disorder with medications specifically approved by the U.S. Food and Drug Administration (FDA) (i.e., buprenorphine) for that indication during the calendar year? - b.
-During the calendar year, how many patients received MAT for opioid use disorder from a physician, certified nurse practitioner, physician assistant, or certified nurse midwife, with a DATA waiver working on behalf of the health center? - 2.
+- 1. Medications for Opioid Use Disorder (MOUD) - a.
+How many providers, on-site or with whom the health center has contracts, treat opioid use disorder with medications specifically approved by the U.S. Food and Drug Administration (FDA) (i.e., buprenorphine) for that indication during the calendar year? - b.
+During the calendar year, how many patients received MOUD for opioid use disorder from a provider accounted for in Question 1a? - 2.
 Did your organization use telemedicine to provide remote (virtual) clinical care services?

-The term "telehealth" includes "telemedicine" services, but encompasses a broader scope of remote health care services.
-Telemedicine is specific to remote clinical services, whereas telehealth may include remote non-clinical services, such as provider training, administrative meetings, and continuing medical education, in addition to clinical services.

-a.
-Yes
+Note: Telemedicine services refers to remote clinical services with patients.

-If "Yes" is selected, proceed to questions 2a1-2a3.
+- a.
+Yes - If "Yes" is selected, proceed to questions 2a1-2a3. - 2a1.

-2a1.
 Who did you use telemedicine to communicate with?
-(Select all that apply.)
+(Select all that apply.) - a.

-- a.
 Patients at remote locations from your organization (e.g., home telehealth, satellite locations) - b.
-Specialists outside your organization (e.g., specialists at referral centers)
+Specialists outside your organization (e.g., specialists at referral centers) - 2a2.

-2a2.
 What telehealth technologies did you use?
-(Select all that apply.)
+(Select all that apply.) - a.

-- a.
 Real-time telehealth (e.g., live videoconferencing) - b.
 Store-and-forward telehealth (e.g., secure e-mail with photos or videos of patient examinations) - c.
 Remote patient monitoring - d.
-Mobile Health (mHealth)
+Mobile Health (mHealth) - 2a3.

-2 With the enactment of the Comprehensive Addiction and Recovery Act of 2016, PL 114-198, opioid treatment prescribing privileges have been extended beyond physicians to include certain qualifying nurse practitioners (NPs), physician assistants (PAs), and certified nurse midwives (CNMs).

-2a3.
 What primary telemedicine services were used at your organization?
-(Select all that apply.)

-- a.
-Primary care

-- b.
-Oral health

-- c.
-Behavioral health: Mental health
+(Select all that apply.) - a.
+Primary care - b.
+Oral health - c.
+Behavioral health: Mental health - d.

-- d.
 Behavioral health: Substance use disorder

 - e.
 Dermatology

 - f.
 Chronic conditions

 - g.
 Disaster management

 - h.
 Consumer health education

 - i.
 Provider-to-provider consultation

 - j.
 Radiology

 - k.
 Nutrition and dietary counseling

-- 1. Other (Please describe )
+- 1. Other (Please describe \\\\\)

 - b.
 No.